Classification Under Uncertainty: Data Analysis for Diagnostic Antibody Testing: Example Applied to SARS-CoV-2 Antibody Data

-Figure \ref{fig:exampdomains} illustrates the classification strategy according to Eqs.\ \eqref{eq:oldpos} and \eqref{eq:oldneg}, which minimize Eq.\ \eqref{eq:oldloss}; here we set $p=58/401$, which is the true prevalence for this example.
-We also plot the mean plus $3\sigma$ ``limits-of-detection'' (LOD) associated with the negative MFI measurements, which are often used to define classification domains.
+Figure \ref{fig:exampdomains} illustrates the classification strategy according to Eqs.\ \eqref{eq:oldpos} and \eqref{eq:oldneg}, which minimize Eq.\ \eqref{eq:oldloss}.
+As an initial validation, we apply our analysis to the training data as if it were test data.
+We set $p=58/401$, which is the true prevalence for this example.
+The negative domain $D_N^\star$ is purple, whereas the positive domain $D_P^\star$ is yellow.
+We also plot the mean plus $3\sigma$ confidence intervals (green lines) associated with the negative MFI measurements, which are often used to define classification domains; see also Ref.\ (\cite{GUM}).
 Several of the negative samples fall beyond this boundary and would thus be characterized incorrectly, while our optimization-based method correctly classifies all but one.
-Moreover, our approach correctly identifies 50 of 58 positives, whereas the original method discussed in Ref.\ \cite{Gold} was only correct in 45 of 58 cases.
+Moreover, our approach correctly identifies 50 of 58 positives, whereas the original method discussed in \cite{Gold} was only correct in 45 of 58 cases.

 Figure \ref{fig:holdout} shows the corresponding results for the domains defined by Eqs.\ \eqref{eq:optpos} and \eqref{eq:optneg}, with $p_l = 0.01 \le p \le 0.9 = p_h$.
-While the majority of samples are classified as in Fig.\ \ref{fig:exampdomains}, a small hold-out region has opened up between $D_N^\star$ and $D_P^\star$.
+Colored domains have the same meanings as in Fig.\ \ref{fig:exampdomains}.
+While the majority of samples are classified as in Fig.\ \ref{fig:exampdomains}, a small hold-out region (teal) has opened up between $D_N^\star$ and $D_P^\star$.
 This region contains both positive and negative samples, consistent with the observation that they are high-risk for mis-classification.
 It is interesting to note, however, that the new part of the holdout region is small compared to $D_P^\star$ and $D_N^\star$, despite the uncertainty in the prevalence being so high.